VET Program Approval and Maintenance Procedure

 1. An assessment may involve a desk review or a site audit depending on the risk profile and / or the qualification being applied for.

-2. The desk review process can take approximately four to six week from the date the VRQA receives payment.
+2. The desk review process can take approximately four to six weeks from the date the VRQA receives payment.

-1. Quality to notify:
+1. Strategic Regulatory Services to notify:

 • Director, Skills and Education Delivery